maelou363/house_wars/README.md

     [![User Flow Testing](assets/readme/testing-screenshot-video.png)](https://youtu.be/jbElwxrYUfw)

+### Testing Features
+## Home
+  * Responsive Testing: Everything is responsive to the size of the screen and fits.
+  * Pop-up features
+  The Home Page is a clean UI with one column wide on mobile, tablet and computer devices.
+This application was designed with mobile first so it works on desktop still but from a design standpoint it's created for mobile.
+  * **Calculator** - Occupying almost 90% of the viewing on a mobile.
+This layout was choosen as to allow the user to simply add inputs and calculate.
+There are several UI features involved in this design.
+    * Automatically putting Total Debt input at '0' to allow user who has no debt to not have to enter in.
+But if clicked, automatically does remove the 'O' and user can enter in their data.
+    * Reset Button that allows user to remove prior inputs and when reset is clicked will autofocus back into 'Total Gross Income' input.
+      #### Calculator Feedback
+      * For visual reasons we added commas into the numbers as the user is typing in the number.
+Allowing the user the ability to have clear feedback on what they have entered.
+      * Autofocus on the first input field (Total Gross Income) which if using on desktop requires so clicking but from a UX perspective we didn't want the keyboard showing up immediately so they will have to click the input upon entering the site.
+We did create a feature where if they click 'reset' buttons it will autofocus back to the total gross income and allow them enter in a new number automatically.
+      * Question Popovers - next to our input labels we have more information that can be displayed should user have questions about what should be counted.

+  * **FAQ Section** - Occupying around 10% of the viewing on mobile over 375 allows users to see that they have an option to research and answer further questions should they have them.
+  * **Results Page** - Hidden initially until user clicks 'calculate' Which then will slow scroll automatically to the results page.
+There is three results populated to give them an idea what they can draw down, deposit needed and total buying potential.
+Below that is a CTA to share the results.
+  * **Send Results**  - Modal popup to send results to whoever they choose to send the results too.
+There is feedback on the send message button letting user know the message has in fact been sent.
+They can either close the modal or reset.
+Reset will bringing back to the calculator section and reset the message sent feedback.
+We felt it was good UX to keep the name and email populated so when they recalculate all they have to do is hit the 'Send Message' button.

 ## Found Bugs & Fixes:
 * When hitting the reset button it does not clear the results - only clears the inputs entered.